kof97/cat666-interface/readme.md

 > http://cat666.com/cat666-interface/index.php/index/getDanmu

 ## getCatRecommend
-Get the categroies' recommend videos that order by viewcounts limit 0, 4.
+Get the categroies' recommend videos that order by viewcounts limit 0, 8.
+If the number of the videos is less than 8, then return all videos that ordered by viewcounts limit 0, 8.
 The name of the POST is "id".
 For example:
 > http://cat666.com/cat666-interface/index.php/index/getCatRecommend